 - A few strands of saffron

-- 300 ml chicken stock I used stock cubes
+- ½ cup chicken stock or use stock cubes

 - 1 tbsp honey

 - In a wide skillet, heat the oil on medium heat and add the chicken.
-Cooking on low to medium heat, brown the chicken on both sides, for a total of around 10 minutes.
+Cooking on low to medium heat, brown the chicken on both sides, for a total of 8-10 minutes.

-- Once the chicken is browned, keep aside.
+- Once the chicken is browned, keep aside for later.

-- Add the tinned tomatoes, saffron, stock, apricots and honey and let this come to a simmer.
+- Add the tinned tomatoes, saffron, stock, apricots, almonds and honey and let this come to a simmer.

 - To the pot, add the browned chicken and give it a mix.

-- Cover the pot and let it cook for 1 hour on low to medium heat, stirring every 15 minutes.
+- Cover the pot and let it cook for 1 hour on low heat, giving a gentle stir every 15 minutes.

-- After an hour, the sauce would have reduced and the chicken would have become tender and moist.
+- After an hour, the sauce would have reduced and the chicken would have become tender.

-- Add the almonds to the sauce and turn off the heat.
-Serve the tagine with a sprinkling of chopped parsley.
+- Serve the tagine with a sprinkling of chopped parsley.